chriskonnertz/RegEx/README.md

 ## General notes

+* Contributions welcome.
+Do nt hesitate to create issues and pull requests.

+* Why the extensive use of (not capturing) groups?
+Well, to me it is not very intuitive that "ab*" is the same as "(?:ab)*".
+Always using (non capturing) groups emphasizes the structure of a regular expression.

 * Official PHP documentation about the syntax of regular expressions: http://php.net/manual/de/reference.pcre.pattern.syntax.php

 * The code of this library is formatted according to the code style defined by the